 Average virtual reality job salary: $82,879

-Applications would be completely unusable without user interface.
-As a result, it is only logical that there exists a demand for highly qualified UX/UI designers with knowledge and experience with the latest trends and technologies in a UI.
-Skills in storyboard creation, user flow prototype models, along with excellent Unity 3D, Maya, and Photoshop skills are all essential requirements for any UX/UI designer.
-While design skills are crucial, knowledge of project management processes like Agile and Scrum is an added bonus.
+Applications would be completely unusable without a user interface.
+As a result, it is only logical that there is a need for highly qualified UX/UI designers.
+A good UX/UI designer should be experienced and familiar with the latest trends and technologies in UI.
+Apart from skills in storyboard creation and user flow prototype models, knowledge of Unity 3D, Maya, and Photoshop skills are a must.
+While design skills are crucial, you can also get extra points if you know something about management processes like Agile and Scrum.

 Average virtual reality job salary: $74,025

 Game Engineering is the process of carefully building a game or any other interactive content by using advanced visualization techniques.
-A VR Game Engineers are engaged in designing, projecting and viewing of their creation in 3D to inspect their prototypes before they are released in the market.
-They take part in every step of development and they are a necessity in a company that develops VR programs.
-The game engineer also needs some fundamental skills, some of them are mathematical skills, programming skills and vast knowledge of Unity or Unreal Engine.
+A VR Game Engineer designs, projects and views a 3D creation.
+Their task is to inspect the prototypes before they are released in the market.
+They take part in every step of the development and they are a necessity in a company that develops VR programs.
+The game engineer also needs to have some fundamental skills, like mathematics, programming skills and vast knowledge of Unity or Unreal Engine.

 Average virtual reality job salary: $103,035

-A VR Sound Effects Specialist is an expert who creates original audio suitable for virtual reality applications and games.
-There is a rising demand for talented, experienced sound designers for VR.
-Virtual Reality is the creation of an environment by imitating a real-time surrounding.
+A VR Sound Effects Specialist is an expert who creates original audio suitable for virtual reality apps and games.
+As we mentioned, virtual reality is the creation of an environment by imitating a real-time surrounding.
 However, VR does not only depend on the visual component.
-Flawless sensory engagement is accomplished by invoking responses from all the human senses, such as movement, touch, sight, and audio.
-Thus there is the necessity for a professional dedicated to simulating the real-life sounds to make it more convincing.
-A VR Sound Effects Specialist connects all audio files to their visuals, along with combining the audio content in the application itself.
+If you want to achieve the feeling of a second reality than stimulating all human senses is crucial.
+Precisely because of that a professional dedicated to creating real-life sounds is an essential part of such a team.
+VR Sound Effects Specialists connect all audio files to their visuals.
+They also combine the audio content in the application itself.
 They include documentation, audio tools, and test dialogue delivery.
-Average VR sound effect specialist has knowledge and proficiency in music processing, Unity and Unreal engine development and most importantly, a healthy and creative auditory sense.
+Average VR sound effect specialist has knowledge and proficiency in music processing, Unity and Unreal Engine development.
+Most importantly, they have a healthy and creative auditory sense.

 Average virtual reality job salary: $40,159

-A highly creative position, a Mixed Reality Artist is a creator and designer that uses a large amount of digital technology to remake and reshape the human to computer communication.
-Mixed Reality Artist is right in the middle of the mixed reality domain where they work to include and implement two and three-dimensional objects, scenes, and imagery in unique yet interactive forms.
-They are accountable for almost all features of the 3D design in VR.
+A Mixed Reality Artist is a creator and designer that uses a large amount of digital technology to remake and reshape human to computer communication.
+This person is right in the middle of the mixed reality domain.
+This means that they work to include and implement two and three-dimensional objects, scenes, and imagery in unique and interactive forms.
+They are accountable for almost all features of 3D design in virtual reality.
 Some of it includes lighting and rendering real-life images into virtual space.
-Moreover, they concentrate on optimizing hardware and software usage by developing and implementing workflows for a smooth visual for virtual content.
-If you are still confused by their role, they improve the interface of a VR.
-As all jobs in this industry require certain knowledge, this is no exception.
+If you are still confused by their role, let’s put it in more simple words – they improve the interface of a virtual reality.
 To be a good Mixed Reality artist you must possess knowledge on computer programing, know how to work in game development engines and have an educational background with computer graphics.

 Average virtual reality job salary: $20.74 per hour

 Film and Television Content Lead job requires a highly devoted and experienced person to develop film and television portfolio.
 A Film and Television Content Lead sets suitable strategies for all kinds of entertainment media.
-Moreover, this individual supports execution of the cross-functionality strategies to adjust the development platform of VR software as well as hardware.
+Moreover, this individual supports the execution of cross-functionality strategies to adjust the development platform of VR software as well as hardware.
 The fundamental skills needed for that kind of profession usually include relevant work experience in the related field of content managing for the entertainment area simultaneously with knowledge of production for VR including interactions with video, app delivery, and interface.
-This job is particularly well fitted to the individuals tending to the non-development/programming features of virtual reality.
+This job is particularly well fitted for the individuals who are keen on non-development/programming features of virtual reality.

 Average virtual reality job salary: $17.49 per hour